Careers360 Logo

 Organometallic Compounds - Examples, Preparation, Properties.
 Structure, FAQs

-Edited By Team Careers360 | Updated on Sep 13, 2024 10:05 AM IST
+Edited By Team Careers360 | Updated on Oct 21, 2024 11:20 AM IST

 Organometallic Compounds

 Organometallics are a class of chemical species defined by the presence of at least one bond between a carbon atom and a metal atom.
-Species of this kind are of interest and show properties which clearly distinguish them from organic and inorganic pure compounds.
+Species of this kind are of interest and show properties that clearly distinguish them from organic and inorganic pure compounds.
 They can be as simple as alkali and alkaline earth metals or connected with different transition metals and metalloids, such as silicon and tin.
 The very metal-carbon bond is different in nature; it changes from covalent to ionic and even multicenter, which alters the reactivity and stability of the compounds.

 The role of organometallic compounds in chemistry cannot be overestimated.
 They entered this field most importantly in the area of catalysis, where chemical reactions are enabled to proceed at extremely high turnover long before any mediators are consumed.
 Another striking example in this respect is Grignard reagents and metal carbonyls that have been used in organic synthesis with wider applications.
 Thus, the platform is provided by the chemist or scientist for understanding the properties and behavior of such compounds to further develop processes and optimize them.